Amenability and computability: Complexity of paradoxical decompositions

 belongs to the class $\Pi_{1}^{0}$.
 The set $\mathfrak{W}_{BT}$ consists of $K$ such that there exists $n\in \mathbb{N}$ with $(K,n)\in \mathfrak{W}_{BT}'$.
 Thus $\mathfrak{W}_{BT}$ belongs to the class $\Sigma^0_2$. \end{proof}

 The following question has become principal for us. \begin{itemize} \item Are there natural examples with computable/non-computable $\mathfrak{W}_{BT}$? \end{itemize}

-In the next section we give an example of a finitely presented group with decidable word problem and non-computable $\mathfrak{W}_{BT}$.
-It is based on the construction of A. Ivanov given in the appendix of this paper.
+In the appendix we give an example of a finitely presented group with decidable word problem and non-computable $\mathfrak{W}_{BT}$.
 In the present section we give positive examples.
 The most natural ones are provided by the following theorem.

 \begin{thm} The family $\mathfrak{W}_{BT}$ is computable for any finitely generated free group. \end{thm}

 The proof of this theorem is based on some reformulation of witnessing.
 It belongs to M. Cavaleri.
 It simplifies our original argument.